(re)Present with: Collective Research for Environmental Knowledge Transmission

 Biography

-Currently, he works as an architectural researcher with the INTERPRT studio and the G.I.T.
+Currently, he works as an architectural researcher with INTERPRT and the G.I.T.
 (Territorial Research Group).
-In 2024, he received the Food Action Award (Emerging Practice), funded by CLIMAVORE x Jameel at RCA, for his work on addressing the decline of yak-herding wetlands in Zoige Marsh, located at the eastern edge of the Tibetan Plateau.
-His collective and individual works have been exhibited internationally, including at the Helsinki Biennial 2023, Galeria Municipal do Porto, Färgfabriken, Het Nieuwe Instituut, Design Chongqing Biennale 2022, and Tongji University.
+His collective and individual works have been exhibited internationally, including at the Bergen Assembly 2025, Helsinki Biennial 2023, Galeria Municipal do Porto, and Het Nieuwe Instituut.

 Degrees